cyberark/secrets-provider-for-k8s/design/milestone_1_2_design_doc.md

 *Now* that the Secrets Provider is running as a separate entity, a single batch retrieval request will be made to Conjur for *all* application.
 So if there is a failure in receiving one of the values, then the whole request would fail.
 In other words, ***no application*** will spin up in the namespace.

-To assuage this concern, we will create a new Conjur API endpoint that will return a list of Conjur variables and their responses.
+To overcome this concern, we will create a new Conjur API endpoint that will return a list of Conjur variables and their responses.
 That is, secret value for success or error status for failure for each secret.
 In doing so, we will not fail the whole response if there was an error in retrieving one of the Conjur secrets.

 ##### Backwards Compatibility

 This behavior will be relevant only for supporting multiple applications.
-If the `containerMode` environment variable exists, we will use the old batch retrieval API endpoint.
+If the `SUPPORT_MULTIPLE_APPS` environment variable is not true, we will use the old batch retrieval API endpoint.

-In the case where the customer has an older Conjur version and the new API endpoint does not exist, we will fallback to the existing batch retrieval solution and write warning in logs.
+In the case where the customer has an older Conjur version and the new Conjur API endpoint does not exist, we fallback to the old batch retrieval API endpoint and write warning in logs.

 For a detailed breakdown of the decision process see [here](batch_retrieval_design.md).